Who we are

 As a security engineer, you will:

-Strong software engineering skills preferred!
-You're not just here to find security issues, but also to figure out how we can solve them at scale.
+Strong software engineering skills are preferred.
+You're not just here to identify security problems but also build the solutions.

-Your job will be to bring security expertise and capability to the public sector.
-Sometimes this means building new systems from scratch.
-Other times this means using the best solutions the security community has to offer.
-We use cloud services, open source software, and commodity hardware as far as possible.
-These often include, but are not limited to: GitHub, AWS, Pulumi, DataDog, Okta, and Semgrep amongst others.
+We use cloud services, open source software, and commodity hardware as much as possible.
+These often include, but are not limited to: Typescript, GitHub, AWS, Pulumi, DataDog, Okta, and Semgrep.
 Knowing what to build and what to reuse lets us avoid wasting time on solved problems and focus on delivering actual value.

 What it is like working here